-This is accomplished using a bounding volume hierarchy traversal which, as the name suggests, is an algorithm for traversing a BVH tree structure.
+This is accomplished by using a bounding volume hierarchy traversal which, as the name suggests, is an algorithm for traversing a BVH tree structure.
 Although this greatly reduces the computational requirement, there is still a very noticeable surplus there.

-GPUs that don’t have additional ray tracing hardware (any non-RTX cards), would be required to use shaders which would lead to a tremendous bottleneck.
+GPUs that don’t have additional ray tracing hardware (any non-RTX cards), would be required to use shaders, which would lead to a tremendous bottleneck.

 Enter RT cores.

 Nvidia’s simple solution to that added computational need is to assign dedicated cores to those calculations.
 The RT cores hold two separate units where one handles the bounding box tests, and the other one performs ray-triangle intersection tests.
 This significantly reduces the strain on the GPU and allows it to perform other tasks more effectively.

 Nvidia brought several advancements for AI calculations to the RTX cards, but the most prominent use can be seen with DLSS.

 DLSS can be looked at as an extension of the anti-aliasing technology, although it works differently.
 Anti-aliasing is a technique that reduces the jaggedness of edges upon rendering, but with DLSS this is done without overbearing the shader cores.
 This difference allows the same effect, but without the performance hit.